singchia/geminio/README.md

 ## Introduction

 Geminio is a library that provides **application-layer** network programming, named after [Doubling_Charm](https://harrypotter.fandom.com/wiki/Doubling_Charm).
-It signifies two aspects: the peer-to-peer nature of client and server connections, and the lightweight nature of sessions under multiplexing.
-Just like the Doubling Charm, it's effortless to obtain another upperlayer connection from an underlayer connection.
-Integrating this library can significantly simplify the development of your network applications.

-This library was created because there is a lack of libraries in the market with comprehensive capabilities such as bidirectional RPC, message acknowledgment, raw connection management, multiple sessions, and multiplexing.
-Often, when developing applications or middleware like message queues, instant messaging, long-connections gateway, intranet penetration, proxies, etc., we heavily rely on these abstractions.
-Therefore, I developed this network programming library to make upperlayer software development much easier.
+This library was created because there is a lack of libraries with comprehensive capabilities such as bidirectional RPC, message acknowledgment, raw connection management, multiple sessions, and multiplexing.
+But this network programming library can make those like network development much easier.

 ## Architecture